ShamuoonHaider/NextJs-basics/data-fetching/README.md

 2. Parallel

 Sequential: requests in a component tree are dependent on each other.
 This can lead to longer loading times

+Parallel: requests in a route are eagerly intiated and will load data at the same time.
+This reduces the total time it takes to load data.